Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 40 CFR § 122.4(i):[38] "No permit may be issued for a discharge which does not conform to an applicable TMDL."

+The Harpeth TMDL was announced in 2015.[39]
+Nearly a decade later, this specific TMDL is still not fully implemented or finalized.
+Environmental groups like the Harpeth Conservancy have frequently pointed out that while some voluntary reductions have occurred (particularly from the Franklin sewage plant), the official regulatory plan remains unfinished.[24][25]
 TDEC cannot fail for a decade to implement mandated pollution reductions while simultaneously authorizing capacity expansions that enable more sewage generation in the impaired watershed.

 HC — Harpeth Impaired Status HC — Franklin Sewer Alert (2022)